SharePoint/sp-dev-docs/docs/design/ui-text-for-web-parts.md

 # UI text guidelines for SharePoint web parts

 One aspect of creating effective web parts in SharePoint is to use simple, understandable, and concise UI text.
-By keeping your message clear and easy to understand, you ensure that customers move through your experiences quickly and can identify the content they are looking for.
+By keeping your message clear and easy to understand, you ensure that customers move through your experiences quickly and can identify the content they're looking for.
 This article provides guidance for writing UI text for key areas within SharePoint web parts.

 ## Capitalization